 Footlogics MENS Thong

 Footlogics Men’s Thong.
-Great-looking thong, amazing cushioning and support!
-Biomechanical arch support.
-Look good, feel good with Footlogics Thongs.
-Helps relieve Plantar Fasciitis heel pain, ball of foot pain, metatarsalgia or foot pain.
+Built-in biomechanical arch support and excellent cushioning.
+Helps relieve Plantar Fasciitis, heel pain, ball of foot pain, Metatarsalgia or foot pain.

 - More Info / Buy Online

 Full-length orthotic for Plantar Fasciitis, heel pain, heel spurs and Achilles Tendonitis.
 Also helpful for the relief of ball of foot pain (Metatarsalgia)